 Since 2008 the ‘Scellier” scheme has provided affluent French taxpayers with valuable tax breaks on new homes that are to be rented out, but the benefit is gradually being eroded by the government.

-Overall in France during 2010 the number of new built house permits issued for all types of build increased by about 3.1% over 2009, but there were some large regional variations – notably, the Pays de la Loire, which saw a 40% increase in the number of building permits issued.
+Overall in France during 2010 the number of new-built house permits issued for all types of buildings increased by about 3.1% over 2009, but there were some large regional variations – notably, the Pays de la Loire, which saw a 40% increase in the number of building permits issued.

 Have you noticed the same?
 Is it due to a real demand for new housing in the region or is it investment-led?
 Can the region sustain the growth in housing or are we set to see lots of unfinished or uninhabited properties?